What are the new coronavirus rules in the UK?

 – Northern Ireland

-Northern Ireland has the highest infection rate across the UK and Ireland, and fresh Covid-19 restrictions are to be extended from some specific postcodes to the whole country from 6pm on Tuesday.
+Northern Ireland has the highest infection rate across the UK and Ireland, and fresh Covid-19 restrictions were extended from some specific postcodes to the whole country from 6pm on Tuesday.

 Households will no longer be allowed to mix indoors, except for single-person bubbles and certain other exemptions.